-Rollers of varying lengths and heights can be used to improve pumping or hone jump skills, learn new creative lines and approaches or merely to improve on pressure control skills.
+Rollers of varying lengths and heights can be used to improve pumping or hone jump skills, learn new creative lines and approaches or merely to improve pressure control skills.

 Designing a decent track

 Designing a pump track looks simple, but it does have its challenges.
 One of the biggest is drainage.
-As hills are looped together, it is easy to create holes which soon fill up with water on rainy days.
+As hills are looped together, it is easy to create holes that soon fill up with water on rainy days.

 The compacted soil used to create jumps can be eroded over time with cracks developing, so it is important to keep pump tracks adequately maintained.

 Many local authority-funded pump tracks are opened to great fanfare and are an instant success.
 But months without maintenance can lead to them quickly becoming overgrown with weeds, waterlogged and strewn with debris.

 Most pump tracks have a loop style layout, but significant variation can be built even in a relatively small space.
 Features such as crossovers, camel humps and tabletop jumps can offer a real challenge to even the most experienced rider.